chandrasekharab/springboot-webdemo/README.md

 # Introduction

-Demo project to play around with Spring boot, kotlin, docker and kubernetes.
+Demo project to play around with SpringBoot, kotlin, docker, kubernetes and helm.

 For this I am using mac with desktop version of docker and make sure to enable kubernetes in docker preferences.